Corporate Team Building and Program Sponsorship

 The Oyster Recovery Partnership has teamed up with state and federal partners in a concerted effort to accelerate the restoration of native oyster reefs and achieve an ambitious goal of twenty Bay tributaries restored by 2025.
 Harris Creek, on Maryland’s Eastern Shore, is the first targeted restoration location, and by itself represents the largest oyster restoration effort ever conducted in the Chesapeake Bay and on the entire East Coast.

 ORP is seeking to raise $1 million toward oyster restoration in Harris Creek and other locations.
 Funding is our only limitation as ORP and our partners have the capacity to produce 2 billion oysters and plant 500 acres per year.
 For every $1 donated, normally 50 oysters are planted.
 However, for this campaign, all gifts will be matched with $3 for every $1 we raise, allowing ORP to plant 200 oysters for every $1 donated.
 Therefore, for every $5,000 raised, ORP can recycle 100 bushels of shells and plant 500,000 oysters.
-To learn more details on the Harris Creek Project or become a valued partner in our efforts, click here.
+Call 410-990-4970 to learn more details on the Harris Creek Project.

 Oyster shell is a limited natural resource that provides crucial natural habitat for new oysters in the Chesapeake Bay and is used by the UMCES Horn Point Lab Oyster Hatchery for its oyster setting process.
 Maryland’s shell supply, as it stands now, will deplete within just a few years — jeopardizing Chesapeake Bay restoration and aquaculture efforts.